nrs-org/novelslop/content/vol_01/chap_14.typ

   first-hand experience how long the running tracks really were.
 It only blew their minds even further.

-  Aside from her, there was the football team that has been practicing hard as well.
-They were practicing passing, it seemed.
+  Aside from her, there was the male football team who had been practicing hard as well.
+Hmm, it seemed like they were practicing long passes.

   The girls spotted a place that seemed to be where the female track team was gathering at.
 There were some water bottles and a couple of female senior